avrilcoghlan/vibriowatch/docs/source/haiti.rst

 We have now selected the H22 isolate to add to the collection.
 Next let's select the isolates from the public Vibriowatch collection that we have included in Vibriowatch that contains isolates sequenced by `Chun et al 2009`_.
-These include diverse *V. cholerae* genomes from across the species.
+These include diverse *V. cholerae* genomes from across the species, including isolates from the current pandemic lineage, as well as isolates from other *V. cholerae* lineages.

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/